jpacerqueira-zz/Jupyter_Spark_H2O_Kafka_Client_Setup/notebooks/covid19/README.md

 * [Notebook - Run Yourself in this Docker container the Daily Predictions by Joao.Cerqueira](images/notebook-projections_run_in_container_project_lost_saturn_v1.png)

-### Automate to Run Notebook prediction Daily
+### Automate to run Notebook prediction daily with support script
- Setup a crontab for the provided script  ## Runs everyday at 6h20 am to fetch and forecast daily for 21days
+ Setup a crontab for the provided script  ---  Runs everyday at 6h20 am to fetch and forecast daily for 21days

  $ crontab -e